 - Should I immediately change the software development process to TDD on a project(s) I’m responsible for?

-- If this approach was invented more than 15 years ago and has such a profound impact on quality, why isn’t it applied in each and every software project?”
+- If this approach was invented more than 15 years ago and profoundly impacted quality, why isn’t it applied in every software project?”

 - The outcomes of TDD sound too good to be true.
 What’s the catch?

-If you have any of these questions on your mind, read further. we’ll help you understand more about different aspects of TDD.
+If you have any of these questions, read further. we’ll help you understand more about different aspects of TDD.

 Benefits of using TDD on a project